 - BaseCamp – An alternative to Teamwork Project Manager.
 Also very easy to use.

-- aMember – Handles paid memberships for websites (courtesy Simon Payn).
+- aMember – Handles paid memberships for websites (Courtesy of Simon Payn).

 - Junta42 Match – Finds expert providers for web content projects.